 The carboxyl group is a polar acid group, whereas the hydrocarbon chain is the nonpolar region of the molecule.
 The hydrophobicity of the chain increases as the length increases, and this determines the degree of solubility of the fatty acid in polar and non-polar solvents.

-In fatty acids with short carbon chain, the polarity of the carboxyl group wins over the hydrophobicity of the carbon chain, the molecule has a polar nature and is soluble in polar solvents such as water and ethanol.
+In FAs with short carbon chain, the polarity of the carboxyl group wins over the hydrophobicity of the carbon chain, the molecule has a polar nature and is soluble in polar solvents such as water and ethanol.

 Butyric acid is an example of a fatty acid soluble in polar solvents.

-As the length of the carbon chain increases, the solubility of the fatty acid in polar solvents decreases.
 Starting from caproic acid, whose chain is two carbons longer than that of butyric acid, the polarity gradually decreases with increasing chain length.
-Therefore, caprylic acid, with a 8 carbon atom chain, is less polar than capric acid, with a 10 carbon atom chain, wich in turn is less polar than lauric acid, with a 12 carbon atom chain.
-For chain length greater than 16-18 carbon atoms, therefore from palmitic acid and stearic acid forward, the molecules are completely insoluble in water.
-Examples are arachidic acid, behenic acid and lignoceric acid, three saturated FA with carbon chains of 20-, 22- and 24 carbon atoms.
+Therefore, caprylic acid, with a 8 carbon atom chain, is less polar than capric acid, with a 10 carbon atom chain, which in turn is less polar than lauric acid, with a 12 carbon atom chain.
+For chain length greater than 16-18 carbon atoms, namely, from palmitic acid and stearic acid forward, the molecules are completely insoluble in polar solvent.
+Therefore, arachidic acidbehenic acid and lignoceric acid, three saturated molecules with chains of 20, 22 and 24 carbon atoms, respectively, are insoluble in polar solvents.

 Melting and boiling point